IAmThePan/market-station-website/content/apartments/floorPlans.md

 {{< /addClass >}}

-***ToDo: Update Citrus Meadows Text***
-First Floor units are available with Patio.
-Second and Third Floor units are available with Balcony.
-Each residence is accessible via its own entrance for your privacy and convenience.
+Each residence at Market Station has its own front door for maximum privacy and convenience, so you will never have to walk down a long corridor.

 {{< button text="View Current Availability" theme="Dark" link="/apply/" >}}